AspirinCode/NPDatabase-NPRules/README.md

 Use RDkit version 2018.09.2 (install with Conda: https://anaconda.org/rdkit/rdkit)
-The command line to use are specified in the scripts
+The command line to use is specified in each scripts

 ## Build NPDatabase
 _all scripts in Build_NPDatabase directory_